-Let me make one thing very clear: sliders suck.
+Even though both SEO experts and conversion experts agree on the fact that sliders have little use 99% of the time, website developers insist on adding sliders to their themes.
+Some customers refer to sliderless themes as “outdated” but we strongly disagree.
+Let’s make one thing very clear: sliders suck.
 Of course, I entitle myself to my own opinion, and you’re entitled to yours.
-But let me explain why they suck.
+But let me explain once more why they suck.

 It’s not often that science is conclusive in their findings.
-However, sliders (sometimes named carrousels) seem to be one topic on which it is.
-There’s literally not one study that I’ve found that says sliders are a good idea.
-I often point people to http://shouldiuseacarousel.com/ when wanting to explain why not to use a slider.
+However, sliders (sometimes named carousels) seem to be one topic on which it is.
+There’s literally not one study that we’ve found that says sliders are a good idea.
+I often point people to shouldiuseacarousel.com when wanting to explain why not to use a slider.
 This simple website does an awesome job at showing the statistics as well as trigger the annoyance sliders usually evoke.

 - Only 1% of the people actually click on a slide, which almost always was the first slide;